tobiashort/clap-go/README.md

 )

 type Args struct {
-	Command string `clap:"command,mandatory,description='The command to run'"`
+	Command any `clap:"command,mandatory,description='The command to run'"`

 	List struct {
 	} `clap:"description='List all members'"`